cobwebch/svconnector_sql/Documentation/Installation/Index.rst

 to define your database connections. **There is no backward compatibility**.
 Please check the :ref:`Configuration chapter <configuration>` to check which parameters can be used instead.

+A smaller breaking change is that the `fetchMode` parameter now uses directly a PHP constant (or its equivalent value).
+Before version 2.2.0, the constant was used as a string and interpreted by the service using :code:`constant()`.
+You need to adapt your configuration accordingly.